pavr1/online_payment_platform/Readme.md

     * Once all of the above is verified, we'll proceed to refund the money.
 Reference number is the transaction.id field.
     ![alt text](image-4.png)

     `curl --location --request POST 'http://localhost:8082/process/refund' \
     --header 'reference_number: [ReferenceNumber]' \
     --header 'Authorization: Bearer [TOKEN]'`

-    Once refounded the original transaction log status switches to "Refunded" and a new transaction is created, both transactions have in detail the reference number of the other transaction
+    Once refunded the original transaction log status switches to "Refunded" and a new transaction is created with the inverted accounts, both transactions have in detail the reference number of the other transaction.
     ![alt text](image-5.png)

     Lastly check the money is substracted from the seller's account and added back to the buyer's account: